SimplyWallSt/Company-Analysis-Model/MODEL.markdown

 ### The SWS Snowflake checks regarding Future Performance

-##### CHECK #1: Is the annual growth rate in net income expected to exceed the low risk savings rate, plus a premium to keep pace with inflation?
+##### CHECK #1: Is the annual growth rate in earnings expected to exceed the low risk savings rate, plus a premium to keep pace with inflation?

-This check measures whether the expected net income growth of a stock at least matches the low-risk savings rate plus a premium to keep pace with inflation.
+This check measures whether the expected net income/ earnings growth of a stock at least matches the low-risk savings rate plus a premium to keep pace with inflation.
 If not, it may be more rational to invest in a low-risk savings product rather than the stock being reviewed, which carries a higher level of risk.

-If the average annual growth rate of net income is greater than the low risk savings rate plus inflation, then the stock is scored one point.
+If the average annual growth rate of earnings is greater than the low risk savings rate plus inflation, then the stock is scored one point.

 If the company is expected to become profitable in the next 5 years, then the stock is also scored one point.

-##### CHECK #2: Is the annual growth rate in net income expected to exceed the market average in the country of listing?
+##### CHECK #2: Is the annual growth rate in earnings expected to exceed the market average in the country of listing?

-This check measures whether the company is expected to grow net income by more than the average stock in market in which it is listed.
+This check measures whether the company is expected to grow net income/ earnings by more than the average stock in market in which it is listed.

-If the average annual growth rate of net income is greater than the weighted average net income growth for stocks listed in the same country, then the stock is scored one point.
+If the average annual growth rate of net income is greater than the weighted average earnings growth for stocks listed in the same country, then the stock is scored one point.

 ##### CHECK #3: Is the annual growth rate in revenue expected to exceed the market average in the country of listing?